delve-team/delve/README.md

     stats.saturation() # output saturation
 ```

-Only fully-connected layers are currently supported.
+Only fully-connected and convolutional layers are currently supported.

 To log the saturation to console, call `stats.saturation()`.
 For example: